zrefai/swap-ease/README.md

 Mono-repo for all the components of the swap-ease project.
 A project that enables people to arbitrage trade NFT tokens using insightful data.

+// TODO: Maybe we can have the scatter plot switch between native and USD prices

 ## Setup

 ### Environment variables